helm/hub/Repositories.md

-# Guidelines For Repository Inclusion
+# Guidelines for Repository Inclusion

 This document outlines the requirements and guidelines for a Helm repository to be listed in the distributed search hosted by the Helm Project.
 This document may be updated at any time.

-## Process To Add A Repository
+## Process to Add A Repository

 There is a two step process for a repository to be added to the distributed search.

-1. Provide the repositories contact information to the Helm maintainers by filling out the form at ABC (link to be inserted).
-This contact information is when there is a need for the Helm project to contact those who managed a repository (e.g., it goes offline).
+1. Provide the repository's contact information to the Helm maintainers by filling out the form at ABC (link to be inserted).
+This contact information is necessary when there is a need for the Helm project to contact those who manage a repository (e.g., it goes offline).
 If the repository is owned by a team or company we suggest using a mailing list.
 2. Create a pull request against this repository adding the repository location in the file at ABC (link to be inserted).